aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 The [QTREE integration method](https://doi.org/10.1002/jcc.21620) integrates QTAIM atomic properties by discretization of the smallest part of the crystal that reproduces the whole system by symmetry.
-QTREE is specific to solid-state problems, and its use is recommended with fields not given on a grid.
+QTREE is specific for periodic crystals, and its use is recommended with fields not given on a grid.
 For fields on a grid, either [BADER](/critic2/manual/integrate/#c2-bader) or